-- 1.5.1 Clear and accurate information about the provider and its programs of study is publicly available and easily accessible. - 1.5.2 Trainees, staff and supervisors have access to detailed policy and information concerning the program including: fees and charges, admission, the curriculum, recognition of prior learning, progression, assessment, special consideration, grading, completion, appeals and complaints, equity and diversity, withdrawal from or cancellation of enrolment, and services and support for trainees. - 1.5.3 The education provider has complaints and appeals policies and processes that provide for timely review of education and training related decisions.
-These are applied consistently, fairly and without reprisal. - 1.5.4 The education provider only awards a qualification if the program of study leads to the award of that qualification and all the requirements of the program of study have been fulfilled. - 1.5.5 The program of study, component courses or units of study are not described as accredited until accreditation is obtained.
+- 1.5.1 Clear and accurate information about the provider and its programs of study is publicly available and easily accessible. - 1.5.2 Material about the program of study contains accurate information concerning the qualification awarded and the eligibility for and pathways to registration to practise. - 1.5.3 Trainees, staff and supervisors have access to detailed policy and information concerning the program including: fees and charges, admission, the curriculum, recognition of prior learning, flexible learning options, progression, assessment, special consideration, grading, completion, appeals and complaints, equity and diversity, withdrawal from or cancellation of enrolment, and services and support for trainees. - 1.5.4 The education provider has complaints and appeals policies and processes that provide for timely review of education and training-related decisions.
+These are applied consistently, fairly and without reprisal. - 1.5.5 Qualifications are legitimately awarded.
+The education provider only awards a qualification if the program of study leads to the award of that qualification and all the requirements of the program of study have been fulfilled. - 1.5.6 The provider's statements concerning accreditation and recognition of the program of study are accurate and complete.